1. Ambitious companies realize that employee engagement is key to reducing staff turnover and ensuring company growth.

 Engaged employees manifest greater satisfaction with their work and have lower absenteeism rates than disengaged workers.
 People who feel a sense of pride in their workplace will do their best work and not arbitrarily leave.
 If your employees trust their team leaders, they are more likely to feel a high sense of engagement.
 In turn, these engaged employees will make your business a success.

-New Horizons Global Partners specializes in the strategic recruitment of high-level talent to drive your global expansion.
+Horizons specializes in the strategic recruitment of high-level talent to drive your global expansion.
 Our team of global headhunters will identify and match your organization to exceptional talent across any industry vertical.

 You can simplify your expansion with our Global PEO.
-New Horizons Global Partners streamlines your compliant expansion into your new market.
-New Horizons recruits your global employees and becomes their legal Employer of Record.
+Horizons streamlines your compliant expansion into your new market.
+Horizons recruits your global employees and becomes their legal Employer of Record.
 This allows you to go-to-market faster, while saving up to 85% on standard expansion costs.
 We take care of all risk mitigation, compliance, payroll, and benefits.

 By partnering with our Global PEO, your business can tap into emerging international markets without needing to establish a local entity or subsidiary.